-LINE 3d - Road Home - As provided in R.S.
-47:287.738(G), any gratuitous grant, loan, or other benefit directly or indirectly provided to a taxpayer by a hurricane recover entity is excluded if such income was included in the taxpayer's federal adjusted gross income.
-Hurricane recovery entities that provided such benefits are the Road Home Corporation, the Louisiana Recovery Authority, the Louisiana Family Recovery Corps, and the Disaster Recovery Unit within the Office of Community Development, Division of Administration.
+LINE 3d - Road Home - R.S.
+47:287.738(G) provides that any grant, loan, or other benefit directly or indirectly provided to a taxpayer by the Disaster Recovery Unit of the Office of Community Development is excluded if such income was included in the taxpayer's federal taxable income.
+Benefits may include payments from Restore Louisiana for recovery from the Great Flood of 2016.

 LINE 3e - Louisiana Depletion in Excess of Federal Depletion - As provided in R.S.
 47:287.745, in computing net income in the case of oil and gas wells, there is allowed as a deduction cost depletion as defined under federal law or percentage depletion, whichever is greater.
-Percentage depletion is equal to 22 percent of gross income from the property during the taxable year, excluding any rents or royalties paid or incurred by the tax-payer in respect of the property.
-This depletion amount should not exceed 50 percent of the net income of the property computed without an allow-ance for depletion.
+Percentage depletion is equal to 22 percent of gross income from the property during the taxable year, excluding any rents or royalties paid or incurred by the taxpayer in respect of the property.
+This depletion amount should not exceed 50 percent of the net income of the property computed without an allowance for depletion.
 In determining net income from the property, a federal income tax is considered an expense.